caseyanderson/BBB/debian_on_rev_B/debian_install.md

 and you should now be able to login to your new user

 //

-now lets change the root password, as anyone who knows anything about debian will be able to login as root currently
+## Part 4a: change the root password

 su
 (to become root if you logged into your new user)